dave-maldonado/piccies/README.md

 # Piccies

-A simple Rails + Angular picture gallery SPA.
+A simple Rails + Angular picture album.

 by David Maldonado